kitesi/scoped-sort/website/src/routes/(doc-style)/examples/+page.md

 </div>

-## Section Seperator HTML
+## Section Starter HTML

-This in example which show's the possibilities of section-seperator.
+This in example which show's the possibilities of section-starter.

-Note: the content actually being sorted is highlighted, the unhighlighted lines are just there for visual aid.
+Note: the content actually being sorted is highlighted, the non-highlighted lines are just there for visual aid.

-- `section-seperator` = `/^\t<div/`
+- `section-starter` = `/^\t<div/`

 <div class="pre-container">